RWalsh299/cse15l-lab-reports/lab-report-1-week-2.md

 ## Lab Report 1 Week 2
 This will be a tutorial on how to install vs code, quickly connect to a ucsd server via using ssh, and then streamlining the process.
-1. Install VS Code
+  1.Install VS Code

 [VS Code Windows](https://code.visualstudio.com/)
  If you are on mac just click the down arrow that is to the left of the 'Download' button and click mac then download.
 Once it is downloaded click through the setup installer.
 Once it is installed you should open the app and be greated with a screen that looks like this:
  ![vsSetUp](https://rwalsh299.github.io/cse15l-lab-reports/vsSetUp.png)

-  2. Remotly connecting via ssh
+  2.Remotly connecting via ssh

 First navigate over to the extension tab on the far left of VS Code (4 squares with one disconnected) search for 'Remote - ssh' download it, then 'Remote - ssh: Editing Configuration Files' download it.
 Now you are ready to connect via ssh to the ucsd server.
 Now you need to find your unique account here: [Course Account](https://sdacs.ucsd.edu/~icc/index.php).